X01XX/UES-Forth/README.md

 When a corner is well developed, all adjacent dissimilar samples tested, the anchor will be in only one region, a defining region, else it will not be a valid corner.
 Each defining region will have a corner.
-Having more than one corner is possible, but not needed.
+Having more than one corner is likely, but not needed.

 One of a region's corners may be better to keep than another, to be part of a corner cluster.
 Placeholder regions suppress anchors in overlapped parts of defining regions, since an anchor